UniversalDependencies/docs/format.md

 ## Untokenized text

 To facilitate reconstruction of original (pre-tokenization) text, the information on original word segmentation should be kept if available.
-Every token after which there was no space in the original text should contain `SpaceAfter=No` in its MISC field:
+Every token after which there was no space in the original text should contain `SpaceAfter=No` in its MISC field.
+Note that this feature applies to the token level, not to the word level.
+Syntactic words that are just part of surface tokens will be ignored during detokenization and thus do not need the feature.
+In the example below, the line indexed 1 does not contain the `SpaceAfter` feature even though there was no space between _He_ and _'s_ in the underlying sentence.
+However, if there was no space between _He's_ and the third token, the 1-2 line would have `SpaceAfter=No`.

     1-2   He's      _         _       _       _                _   _        _   _
     1     He        he        PRON    PRN     Num=Sing|Per=3   2   nsubj    _   _